averdy/obsfit_mitgcm/README.md

 - ObsFit may not be the best name for this package; alternative suggestions are welcome!
 - cost_obsfit.F can be very slow for large datasets.
 This is where tiled fields are read, combined, and written to a global file.
 There is probably a more efficient way to do this (help appreciated!)
 - I/O routines active_file_* are adapted from pkg/profiles, which has a known problem with tangent linear runs (PR #873)
-- Compatibility with LLG grids is being implemented by Shoshi Reich (sreich@utexas.edu)
+- Compatibility with LLC grids is in development